 The Butterfly Tree helps to increase awareness and raise funds to assist the fight against malaria in Zambia.
-The charity provides malaria prevention testing kits, mosquito nets and educational workshops in remote villages.
+The charity provides malaria prevention in the form of testing kits, mosquito nets and educational workshops in remote villages.
 Early testing is imperative – although malaria cannot be cured it can be easily treated.
 Workshops inform the people of the importance of being tested and how sleeping under insecticide-treated nets can save lives.

 Until there is a cure it is crucial that people in developing countries sleep under an impregnated mosquito net.
 Unfortunately the government in Zambia is not able to cover the entire nation and the rural villages have the largest shortfall.
-The Butterfly Tree has provided thousands of nets to remote communities in the Mukuni and Sikute Chiefdom, where the number of new cases of malaria has dropped to two to three per month.
-In Mukuni there has been no new cases of malaria in under-fives since January 2013 and no deaths caused by malari.
+The Butterfly Tree has provided thousands of nets to remote communities in the Mukuni, Nyawe and Sikute Chiefdoms, where the number of new cases of malaria has dropped to two to three per month.
+In Mukuni there has been no new cases of malaria in under-fives since January 2013 and no deaths caused by malaria.

 We have recently identified an area in the Nyawa Chiefdom where six new cases a week are being reported at Kauwe Health Centre.
-Malaria is prevalent all year round and one of our priorities is to raise funds to provide 3300 mosquito nets for this community, especially for the young children and expectant mothers who are so vulnerable.
+Malaria in Zambia is prevalent all year round and one of our priorities is to raise funds to provide 3300 mosquito nets for this community, especially for the young children and expectant mothers who are so vulnerable.